 Once the simple syrup is complete, you can flavor it how you would like.
-A tsp of caramel ice cream topping, 1 tsp. of vanilla extract, mint extract, orange extract.....you get the point.
+A teaspoon of caramel ice cream topping, 1 teaspoon of vanilla extract, mint extract, orange extract.....you get the point.
 You can make them as strong as you would like by adding more or less flavorings.
 I then poured them into these bottles and labeled them accordingly.

 Of course, I then brewed a cup of coffee!
 I love getting a selection of K-Cups from Cross Country Cafe.
 They have the best prices around.
 Stir in a drizzle of your favorite syrup, maybe a little milk and you are ready to relax!